ianikket/internal-audit-tool/README.md

 5. Frontend
 Built with React + TypeScript (in frontend/), providing the user interface for all features.
 6. AI/NLP
-Uses OpenAI’s GPT model for document analysis (API key required in backend .env).
+Uses OpenAI's GPT model for document analysis (API key required in backend .env).
 Key Files and Their Roles
 backend/src/routes/document.routes.ts: Handles document upload, text extraction, AI analysis, and saving results as assessments. backend/src/services/ai.service.ts: Sends extracted text to OpenAI and formats the response.